gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - What to use to unmarshall JSON responses?
 Jackson?
 Should the API couple to a marshaller at this level?

-## Story: User is notified that Gradle version is no longer supported by plugin portal
+## Story: User is notified that Gradle version is not supported by plugin portal

+The plugin portal may respond with a structured error response indicating that the Gradle version is unsupported.
+See plugin portal api-endpoints-general.md.

+All requests to the portal API can potentially respond in this manner.
+Implementation of handling this response should be cross cutting.

+### Test Coverage

+- Unsupported Gradle version response fails build, with message provided by portal forwarded to user.

 ## Story: User is notified of use of 'deprecated' plugin